Building a Digital FM Receiver with LCD Display and Arduino Nano

-FM transmitters and receivers are among the most popular projects for electronics enthusiasts.
-In this article/video, I will present a detailed design for a digital FM receiver that features an LCD display and three push-buttons.
-The receiver can scan for FM signals across the 76MHz to 108MHz range both manually and automatically (in Scan mode).
-The signal strength is visually represented as a bar graph on the LCD screen.
-The audio output is powered by a 3W+3W Class-D stereo amplifier, delivering high-quality sound with sufficient power.
-The system is controlled using an affordable and widely used Arduino Nano board.
-Let’s dive in!
+FM transmitters and receivers are popular projects among electronics enthusiasts.
+Today, we’ll explore a detailed design for a digital FM receiver featuring an LCD display and three push-buttons.
+This receiver can scan FM signals from 76MHz to 108MHz range manually or automatically in Scan mode.
+Signal strength is displayed as a bar graph on the LCD screen, and audio output is powered by a 3W+3W Class-D stereo amplifier, delivering high-quality sound.
+The system is controlled by an Arduino Nano board.
+Let’s get started!

-Figure 1 illustrates the schematic diagram of the digital FM receiver.
-The circuit consists of three main sections: the Arduino Nano (controller), the FM receiver module, and the audio amplifier.
+Figure 1 below shows the schematic diagram of the digital FM receiver, consisting of the Arduino Nano (controller), FM receiver module, and audio amplifier.

 Figure 1: Schematic diagram of the digital FM receiver

-The FM receiver module uses the well-known TEA5767 chip, which operates via the I2C interface and covers the FM frequency range from 76MHz to 108MHz.
-It outputs left (L) and right (R) stereo audio signals, which require amplification due to their weak signal strength.
-The frequency tuning and signal strength detection are handled by the Arduino Nano using custom code.
+The FM receiver module utilizes the TEA5767 chip, operating via the I2C interface, covering the FM frequency range from 76MHz to 108MHz.
+It outputs L and R stereo audio signals, requiring amplification due to their weak strength.
+Arduino Nano controls frequency tuning and signal strength detection.

 Figure 3: PAM8403 datasheet reference circuit

-The controller for the system is the Arduino Nano (AR1).
-Figure 4 shows the Arduino Nano board.
-This board interfaces with an 8×2 LCD (LCD1) to display the frequency and signal strength, while also reading the states of the SW1, SW2, and SW3 push-buttons.
-It communicates with the TEA5767 chip over the I2C bus.
-Resistor R6 adjusts the LCD contrast, while capacitors C4, C5, and C6 debounce the mechanical push-buttons to prevent erratic behavior.
+The Arduino Nano (AR1) serves as the system controller, interfacing with an 8×2 LCD to display frequency and signal strength, and reading push-button states.
+It communicates with the TEA5767 chip via I2C.
+Resistor R6 adjusts LCD contrast, while capacitors C4, C5, and C6 debounce push-buttons.

 Figure 4: The Arduino Nano board

-The TS2937 chip is responsible for supplying a stable 5V voltage to the entire circuit.
-Capacitors C1, C2, and C3 filter out noise, while POT1 is a 50K dual potentiometer with a switch that controls both the device’s power and the audio volume.
-Figure 5 shows an image of the POT1 component.
+The TS2937 chip provides a stable 5V voltage to the circuit.
+Capacitors filter noise, while a dual potentiometer with a switch (POT1) controls power and audio volume.

 Figure 5: 2-Way (Dual) potentiometer with switch